Men’s Equality Month and International Men’s Day, 2025

 • November 4: Meetings were held with over 40 Executive Branch officers, lawmakers, and staffers in Washington, D.C., on Title IV-D reform and other issues.

-• November 5: The ICMB held a Press Conference and Summit.
-HERE See photograph of conference attendees, right —>
+• November 5: The ICMB held a Press Conference and Summit in Washington, DC.
+HERE See photograph, right —>

 • November 6: Meetings were held with staffers in 40 Congressional offices on parental alienation, establishing a White House Commission on Boys and Men, men’s health (S.2131), and Title IV-D reform.